Geometric quantification for nonlinear deformation in knitted fabrics: Methods

 \subsubsection{Spatial variation}

-We compute the spatial derivatives along the weft and warp directions using the finite difference method.
-The distances between each pair of adjacent elements along the weft and warp directions are first calculated (denoted as $\Delta x_{x}$ and $\Delta x_{y}$).
+We compute the course-wise and wale-wise spatial derivatives using the finite difference method.
+The course-wise and wale-wise distances between each pair of adjacent elements are first calculated (denoted as $\Delta x_{x}$ and $\Delta x_{y}$).
 Next, by performing a first-order difference operation on a two-dimensional matrix along the first and second dimensions, the differences of each quantity between adjacent elements are computed (denoted as $\Delta Q_x$ and $\Delta Q_y$).
 The difference results, along with the spatial step size, essentially provide a discrete approximation of the partial derivatives, corresponding to the numerical implementation of $\frac{\partial Q}{\partial x} \approx \frac{\Delta Q}{\Delta x} $, where $Q$ can be substituted by quantities computed previously (e.g., fabric curvature, area, aspect ratio, etc.).

-After obtaining the spatial variation of each unit, we get two matrices at each time point, the units of which represent the spatial variation along either the weft or warp direction.
+After obtaining the spatial variation of each unit, we get two matrices at each time point, the units of which represent the course-wise and wale-wise spatial variation.
 We then summarize the result by taking the average of the absolute value of spatial variation over all the units and drawing two line graphs to demonstrate the trend.
 These line graphs provide us with an overview of the spatial difference of certain geometric quantities of the fabric at each time point, as well as the trend in their variation.